 This is our annual statewide family & caregiver epilepsy education conference!
 We welcome all individuals who are interested in the research, treatments and resources related to epilepsy.
 For information on current and former Iowa Seizure Smart Conferences, click here.

 - Seizure Recognition & First Aid Certification for the General Public

-- Managing Students with Seizures: A Training for School Nurses
+- Managing Students with Seizures: The Importance of School Nurses

 - Seizure Training for School Personnel